1949 Kategoria e Dytë

 The 1949 Kategoria e Dytë is the sixth season of the second tier of football in Albania.

-The season took over from the annulled 1948–49 campaign which was ended on 31 March 1949, and the 1949 campaign began on 22 May and finished in October.
+The previous season (1948–49) had been abandoned in March 1949, under Soviet pressure to revert to a spring-to-summer schedule instead of the fall-to-spring schedule that Western European nations had adopted.
+The 1949 campaign began on 22 May and finished in October.